xraypy/feff85exafs/t/materials/README.md

+---

 ### Run tests through nose

 In the `materials` folder, run `nosetests` at the command line.
-Nose writes a report on the reults of the test sequence.
+Nose writes a report on the results of the test sequence.

 Any tests that fail can be further examined interactively within Larch.

-When run through Nose, the beginning of the test sequence is *very* time consuming as all the Feff caluclations are made before any of the actual tests are made.
-I find it helpful to run `nosetests --verbosity=3`, which gives some feedback about what is actually happeneing.
+When run through Nose, the beginning of the test sequence is *very* time consuming as all the Feff calculations are made before any of the actual tests are made.
+I find it helpful to run `nosetests --verbosity=3`, which gives some feedback about what is actually happening.

 #### Run Feff with self-consistency